datadaveshin/dsp/04-set_up_repo.md

 **5d. `git push`**

 Once you're done with the challenge, it's time to show your work in your remote GitHub repository.
-Let's `git push`.
+Let's `git push origin master`.

 ![push](img/git_push.png)